vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 ### Preset dictionaries

-There are currently some preset dictionaries for users to use directly:
+There are currently some preset dictionaries for you to use directly:

 |     dictionary     |        filename        | description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |:------------------:|:----------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|